rokath/tcobs/docs/TCOBSSpecification.md

 * TCOBS uses various chained sigil bytes to achieve an additional lossless compression if possible.
 * Each encoded package ends with an additional sigil byte and has in the worst case 1 additional byte per 32 bytes, but usually the encoded data are smaller than the unencoded because of the compression.
   * TCOBS encoding with an ending sigil byte is inspired also by [rCOBS](https://github.com/Dirbaio/rcobs).
 It allows a straight forward encoding avoiding lookahead and makes this way the embedded device code simpler.
-* `0` is used as delimiter byte.
+* `0` is used as delimiter byte between the packages containing no `0` anymore.
+It is up to the user to insert the **optional** delimiters for framing.

-###  Why not in 2 steps?
+###  1.1. <a name='Whynotin2steps'></a> Why not in 2 steps?

-* Generally it is better to do compression and COBS encoding separate.
-This is true if size and time do not really matter.
+* Usually it is better to divide this task and do compression and COBS encoding separately.
+This is good if size and time do not really matter.
-* The expected messages are typically in the range of 2 to 300 bytes, sometimes longer, and only a run-length encoding then makes sense for real-time compression.
+* The for TCOBS expected messages are typically in the range of 2 to 300 bytes, but not limited, and a run-length encoding then makes sense for real-time compression.
 * Separating RLE and COBS costs more time (2 processing loops) and does not allow to squeeze out the last byte.
-* With the TCOBS algorithm, in only one processing loop a slightly smaller transfer packet size is expected, combined with more speed.
+* With the TCOBS algorithm, in only one processing loop a smaller transfer packet size is expected, combined with more speed.

 ##  2. <a name='COBSDataDisruption'></a>COBS Data Disruption